-His current research interest is in the field of pathogenesis, development of diagnostics, vaccine development and antiviral therapy especially for feline coronaviruses and FIV.
+His current research interest is in the field of pathogenesis, development of diagnostics, vaccine development and antiviral therapy with a focus on coronaviruses, including SARS-CoV-2, retroviruses and Influenzavirus, particularly in cats and dogs.
 He is a Royal Dutch Veterinary Association registered specialist in Veterinary Microbiology (Virology).
-He is member of the editorial board of Veterinary Microbiology, the committee on preventive health care in companion animals of the Dutch association of Veterinary Medicine and member of the Dutch committee on the registration of veterinary medicinal products.

 Zhao, S., Schuurman, N., Li, W., Wang, C., Smit, L.A.M., Broens, E.M., Wagenaar, J.A., van Kuppeveld, F.J.M., Bosch, B.-J., Egberink, H. 2021.
 Serologic screening of severe acute respiratory syndrome coronavirus 2 infection in cats and dogs during first coronavirus disease wave, the Netherlands.
 Emerging Infectious Diseases, 27 (5), pp. 1362-1370.

 Leij van der, W.J.R., Broens, E.M., Hesselink, J.W., Schuurman, N., Vernooij, J.C.M., Egberink, H.F.
 2021.
 Serological screening for antibodies against sars-cov-2 in dutch shelter cats.
 Viruses, 13 (8), 1634.

 Zhao, S., Schuurman, N., Tieke, M., Quist, B., Zwinkels, S., Kuppeveld van, F., de Haan, C.A M & Egberink, H. (2020).
 Serological screening of influenza A virus antibodies in cats and dogs indicates frequent infection with different subtypes.
 Journal of Clinical Microbiology, 58 (11), DOI: 10.1128/JCM.01689-20